 Security access keys (Fob's), will allow access to the lobby entry door, elevators, and they will also open the gate to the parkade.
 To gain access with the security access key, simply present the key in front of the card reader.
-To open the parkade gate simply press the appropriate button on the FOB.
-You have also been provided with garage remotes exclusive to your car port, this remote will also open the main parkade gate.

-If you discover that your FOB is not working, please contact your property manager.
-Please notify your Property Manager if your fob is lost or stolen
+To open a parkade gate simply press the appropriate number on the FOB.
+If you discover that your FOB is not working, please contact your property manager. \\Please notify your Property Manager if your fob is lost or stolen\\